 The admin panel after two years is still public on the internet

-When I first joined the company I became very uneasy that the administration interface at https://gitpod.io/admin is public on the internet and raised it internally, but almost two years later all employees still have access to download customers' source code and environment variables via personal GitHub accounts.
+When I first joined the company, I became very uneasy that the administration interface at https://gitpod.io/admin is public on the internet and raised the problem internally.
+However, almost two years later all employees still have access to download customers' source code and environment variables via personal GitHub accounts.

 Back in March 2021, there was a security incident where access to the administration panel was deployed in production - wide-open-by-default - without authentication, and it was never disclosed to customers.
 With a cumulative total of $36 million raised in venture capital, and after this incident occurred, you would think Gitpod would have hired a single security engineer by now...